 For the ineffective portion of hedge, the changes in fair value are recognized in profit or loss.

-The Group discontinues hedging accounting when the hedging instrument is expired, sold, terminated, or exercised, when the hedge no longer qualifies for hedge accounting, or when the hedge designation is revoked.
+The Group discontinues hedging accounting prospectively when the hedging instrument is expired, sold, terminated or exercised, or when the hedge no longer qualifies for hedge accounting.